kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 November 13: Version 7.13: Prevent loss of imgui settings and sigscan cache caused by navigating folders when saving .collision or .json hitbox data from the Hitbox Editor.
 Fix exported .collision file causing Xrd to crash when loaded through Pangaea's mod, which was caused by an error in this mod's Hitbox Editor when adding too many new sprites.
 - 2025 November 14: Version 7.14: Added a checkbox to enable BBScript (.bbscript files) and Collision (.collision files) mods.
 They get loaded from the 'Mods' folder in the game's installation directory, if one is present.
 - 2025 November 15: Version 7.15: Fix a crash when using the key Up to scroll the 'Anim sequence' list in the Hitbox Editor and running into the very top "None" element.
+- 2025 December ??: Version 7.16: Framebars and framedata display correct information now when catching up in observer mode and when participating directly as one of the players in an online match.
+Added a hotkey to speed up replay playback.
+Fixed a problem with clearing input history when it's with durations (after clearing it would display the first few inputs incorrectly, but work fine afterwards).